Jump to topic

 It’s possible for someone using Vicodin to treat pain to develop a physical dependence on the drug, but this doesn’t always indicate an addiction.
 Withdrawal symptoms are possible, which is why doctors sometimes gradually reduce the dosage over time.

-Physical addiction symptoms include:
+Physical symptoms of Vicodin abuse include:

-Vicodin withdrawal symptoms include:
+Vicodin withdrawal symptoms to other opiate withdrawal symptoms include:

 Most begin with a detoxification phase that allows the drug to leave the body safely.
 It is followed by a mental health evaluation so doctors can determine if there are any co-occurring conditions.
 People in recovery participate in both behavioral and cognitive therapies that help them deal with their immediate addiction and the long-term challenges they face.